TheDevMonarch/bynry-backend-case-study/README.md

 # Bynry Case Studies

 This repository contains my solutions for the Bynry Backend Engineering Internship Case Studies.
-The case studies are divided into three parts and showcase backend development skills using Node.js, Express, and MongoDB.
+The case studies are divided into three parts and showcase backend development skills using Node.js, Express, mongodb and flask.

 ---